 The following professional bodies recognise graduates of this award:

 To apply for admission to the Graduate Certificate in Public Health, a student must:

-- hold an undergraduate degree in an unrelated discipline (i.e. a degree in a discipline other than medicine, nursing, public health, environmental health, allied health, psychology clinical health, research, biomedical health or social sciences)
+- hold an undergraduate degree in an unrelated discipline (i.e. a degree in a discipline other than medicine, nursing, public health, environmental health, allied health, psychology clinical health, research, biomedical health or social sciences); OR

-- OR hold a health-related diploma plus two years relevant work experience in the public health sector
+- hold a health-related diploma plus two years relevant work experience in the public health sector; OR

 English Proficiency Requirements